hpc-maths/2025-hands-on-samurai/practical_session/03-flux-burgers.md

 ### Diffusion operator

 Now it's time to implement the diffusion operator.
-We will use a linear homogeneous scheme and for that we have to create a new configuration given by:
+We will use a linear homogeneous scheme, for which we need to create a new configuration:

 ```cpp
 using diff_cfg = samurai::FluxConfig<samurai::SchemeType::LinearHomogeneous, stencil_size, field_t, field_t>;